Hacking definition: What is hacking?

 Other methods are even more sophisticated and don't require manipulating the user into clicking on a bad link.
 Bluehacking gains access to your phone when it shows up on an unprotected Bluetooth network.
 It's even possible to mimic a trusted network or cell phone tower to re-route text messages or log-on sessions.
 And if you leave your unlocked phone unattended in a public space, instead of just stealing it, a hacker can clone it by copying the SIM card, which is like handing over the keys to your castle.

 Lest you think that hacking is only a Windows problem, Mac users, be assured—you are not immune.
+In 2021, Apple publicly confirmed that yes, Macs get malware.

 In addition to social engineering hacks on Macs, the occasional hardware flaw can also create vulnerabilities, as was the case with the so-called Meltdown and Spectre flaws that The Guardian reported in early 2018.
 Apple responded by developing protections against the flaw, but advised customers to download software only from trusted sources such as its iOS and Mac App Stores to help prevent hackers from being able to use the processor vulnerabilities.